Raniconduh/cscroll/README.md

 * Magenta, `=`: Unix socket
 * White, No identifier: Regular file

-Files that are are executable but have another identifier will keep the identifier but be colored green.
+Files that are executable but have another identifier will keep the identifier but be colored green.
 Symbolic links that point to directories will be suffixed with `@ => /` and may be entered as a normal directory.
 Otherwise, deletion of a symbolic link will not delete whatever the link points to; only the link itself and opening one will open what the link points to.

 ### Options